← Blog

 Writing is thinking.
 That means editing is a core part of it.

-I’m in early development and things are still rough around the edges.
-If this resonates, come try it.
+The app is still in early development and things are rough around the edges.
+If any of this resonates, come try it.

 I’ll be writing more about the ideas behind Quillium on this blog.
 Here’s a reading order if you want to go deeper:

-- Quillium Is Not an AI App — Why everyone assumes every new writing tool is AI-powered, and why Quillium isn’t.
+1. Quillium Is Not an AI App — Why everyone assumes every new writing tool is AI-powered, and why Quillium’s actual innovation keeps getting buried under it.